 3. You'll make a small contribution towards preserving the environment.

 If you do not have a phone to bring to the carrier, you ought to consider purchasing a used, refurbished phone in excellent condition, which could save you 50 percent or more on the cost of the same phone when new.

 If you like T-Mobile's network coverage, but are tired of its high prices, you should definitely consider a T-Mobile MVNO.

 Fortunately, there is a wide selection of low-cost T-Mobile network carriers to choose from.
-US Mobile, Mint SIM, TPO Mobile, Red Pocket, and Ting are just our pick of more than twenty carriers available.
+Textnow, US Mobile, Mint Mobile, and Red Pocket, are just our pick of more than twenty carriers available.

 Check out our cell phone plan comparison table.
 It could help you save hundreds of dollars a year.